 Note: the following is an overview of treatment but your doctor will decide upon the best course of action for you for your particular circumstances.
 This information is therefore a guide:

-Anticoagulant medication.
+Anticoagulant medication (blood thinners).
 Anticoagulation is often called 'thinning' of the blood.
 However, it does not actually thin the blood.
 It alters certain chemicals in the blood to stop clots forming so easily.
 It doesn't dissolve a blood clot.
 Anticoagulation prevents an existing blood clot (such as one causing a PE or DVT) from getting larger and prevents any new ones from forming.
 The body's own healing mechanisms can then get to work to break up the blood clot.

 Anticoagulation can be used to treat an existing blood clot or to prevent further blood clots forming in the future.